Warrnambool railway line: 19th century

 The Port Fairy line was originally built by the Geelong and Melbourne Railway Company and opened on 25 June 1857, with the line being sold to the Victorian Railways in 1860.
 The line was designed by English engineer Edward Snell, and built as a single track.
 The line was later extended south-west, to Winchelsea in 1876, Colac in 1877, Camperdown in 1883, Terang in 1877, and finally Warrnambool, Dennington, and Port Fairy in 1890.
 The line is now closed beyond Warrnambool, with the last train leaving Port Fairy in September 1977.

 Branch lines were constructed from to Queenscliff in 1879, from (between Geelong and Winchelsea) to Wensleydale and to Mortlake in 1890, from (between Winchelsea and Colac) to Forrest in 1891, from to Timboon in 1892, from (east of Colac) to Cressy and Ballarat in 1910, and from to Alvie in 1923.

+In the late 1890s the line had two Mixed trains each way per day, departing Melbourne at 6:30 am and 10:55 am, and arriving at 2:15 pm and 8:11 pm.
+The first pair were scheduled to pass each other at Irrewarra railway station and the latter pair at Birregurra railway station.

 20th century

 Crowes station, terminus of the Crowes railway line, was opened in 1912 and closed in 1954.